A windmill in the process of being built in Canada near Lake Huron just east of Highway 21

 Windmills

 Once a year the CNG pump (the big high pressure pump, not the one you drive up next to when filling up) needs to be ‘dried out’.
-This is usually done before winter to avoid problems during winter from moisture in the gas.
+This is usually done before winter to avoid freezing during winter from moisture in the gas.

 Visit my other pages: